Catechism: Lutheran catechisms

 Luther's Small Catechism, in contrast, is written to accommodate the understanding of a child or an uneducated person.
 It begins:

+Methodist catechisms

+The Probationer's Catechism was authored by Methodist divine S. Olin Garrison for probationary members of the Methodist Episcopal Church seeking full membership in the connexion; it has been one of the most widely used catechisms in Methodist history.
+A Catechism on the Christian Religion: The Doctrines of Christianity with Special Emphasis on Wesleyan Concepts by Mel-Thomas and Helen Rothwell is another popular catechism used to explicate Wesleyan-Arminian theology.
+More recent publications are A Catechism Prepared Especially for the Members of the Evangelical Wesleyan Church (printed in the United States), A Larger Catechism: For Members of the Christian Methodist Episcopal Church (printed in the United States), and A Catechism for the Use of the People Called Methodists (printed in Great Britain).

+Pentecostal catechisms

+While the Pentecostal movement has no one official catechism or confession, nevertheless Pentecostal authors have produced catechetical works.
+William Seymour, founder of the Azusa Street revival, included a catechism in the Doctrines and Disciplines of the Azusa Street Apostolic Faith Mission.
+Assemblies of God minister Warren D. Combs produced a catechism in the 1960s.
+In 2016 Henry Volk the host of the Theology in Perspective podcast authored a resource entitled, A Pentecostal Catechism.

+Quaker catechisms

+A prominent catechism of the Religious Society of Friends is A Catechism and Confession of Faith (1673), published by Robert Barclay.

 Reformed catechisms

-Calvin's 1545 preface to the Genevan catechism begins with an acknowledgement that the several traditions and cultures which were joined in the Reformed movement would produce their own form of instruction in each place.
+Calvin's 1545 preface to the Genevan Catechism begins with an acknowledgement that the several traditions and cultures which were joined in the Reformed movement would produce their own form of instruction in each place.
 While Calvin argues that no effort should be expended on preventing this, he adds:

 The scandal of diverse instruction is that it produces diverse baptisms and diverse communions, and diverse faith.
 However, forms may vary without introducing substantial differences, according to the Reformed view of doctrine.

 Genevan Catechism

 John Calvin produced a catechism while at Geneva (1541), which underwent two major revisions (1545 and 1560).
 Calvin's aim in writing the catechism of 1545 was to set a basic pattern of doctrine, meant to be imitated by other catechists, which would not affirm local distinctions or dwell on controversial issues, but would serve as a pattern for what was expected to be taught by Christian fathers and other teachers of children in the church.
 The catechism is organized on the topics of faith, law, prayer and sacraments.